 - 3.45 School Board of Examiners decide the eligibility of each candidate for progression between levels of study, and for awards of the University.
-The membership and terms of reference of the School Board of Examiners are located in the Committee Handbook. - 3.46 Each student on a named programme of study will be assigned to a specified School Board of Examiners. - 3.47 A decision of the School Board of Examiners that a candidate is eligible for an award of the University will require the written consent of the relevant School Board of Examiners External Examiner. - 3.48 External examiners are appointed in accordance with the criteria and procedures outlined in the Quality Handbook.
+The membership and terms of reference of the School Board of Examiners are located in the Committee Handbook. - 3.46 Each student on a named programme of study will be assigned to a specified School Board of Examiners. - 3.47 A decision of the School Board of Examiners that a candidate is eligible for an award of the University at SCQF level 9 or above (or at the highest level of award if that is below SCQF level 9) will require the written consent of the relevant School Board of Examiners External Examiner. - 3.48 External examiners are appointed in accordance with the criteria and procedures outlined in the Quality Handbook.